Renaissance : Bardula shines again

 The artistic concept of the artworks created by Bardula functions as a narrative reinterpretation of the Renaissance.

 As a tribute to the Renaissance’s humanist ideas the artwork serves as a representation of Man and his ability to discover, understand and create - the quintessence of the expertise Man has acquired since the discovery of tools through the mastery of fire and metal as key factors in the history of our civilizations.

-The human shaped object at the heart of this artwork, which covers and protects a human being, is a symbolical reminder of the famous drawing of a man in the centre of a circle inscribed in a square.
-Here, in the installations named Renaissance, a volume made of a sphere inscribed in a cube, both stretched, represents the anthropomorphic position of mankind, centred in its environment.
+The human-shaped object at the heart of this artwork, which covers and protects a human being, is a symbolical reminder of the famous drawing of a man in the center of a circle inscribed in a square.
+Here, in the installations named Renaissance, a volume made of a sphere inscribed in a cube, both stretched, represents the anthropomorphic position of mankind, centered in its environment.

-This installation, by using an object first created to fulfil the most primitive need: protection from the elements, is a consecration of this very object for what it represents- our instinctive ability to tame and adapt to what surrounds us – and, therefore, a tribute to mankind’s intelligence, creative talent and skill.
+This installation, by using an object first created to fulfill the most primitive need: protection from the elements, is a consecration of this very object for what it represents- our instinctive ability to tame and adapt to what surrounds us – and, therefore, a tribute to mankind’s intelligence, creative talent, and skill.

 Renaissance also means rebirth: the stretching of the oval shape represents a heart in gestation, which radiates energy, symbolizing the eternal rebirth of mankind through future generations.